jlemenager/jlemenager/README.md

 ### Hi there 👋
--I'm currently working on a social media app that allows users to share fashion styles and buy/sell secondhand clothing 👯
+-I'm currently creating a social media app that allows users to share fashion styles and buy/sell secondhand clothing 👯

--Check out my previous project Ecotone: an affiliate ecommerce site for ethically and sustainably made clothing products with a sustainability score of each project 🌱
+-Check out my previous project, Ecotone: an affiliate ecommerce site for ethically and sustainably made clothing products with an ESG score of each project 🌱

 More about me:

 I am a full-stack software engineer who uses an innovative, organized, and determined mindset to improve the landscape of companies.
 Having moved up the ladder at a sustainable fashion tech startup by improving their marketing presence and affiliate partnerships, helping companies help the world is a passion of mine.
 I spend a lot of time theorizing solutions to problems, and, as a developer, I utilize this mindset to make lasting change from the ground up.
 <!--
 **jlemenager/jlemenager** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.